rust-lang/generic-associated-types-initiative/explainer.md

 }
 ```

-Well, if you look closely at this trait, you'll see that it does't work.
+Well, if you look closely at this trait, you'll see that it doesn't work.
 The type that an impl needs to provide for `Iterator` needs to be able to reference `'a`, the lifetime of the `self` parameter.
 But currently, it can't!
 That lifetime is not in scope:

 ```rust
 impl<T> Iterable for Vec<T> {